robur-coop/miragevpn-spec/openvpn.md

 The TLS auth header contains a hmac and a replay id (also known as replay packet id in OpenVPN, consisting of a 4 byte id and a 4 byte timestamp), which are put just after the own session ID.
-The size of the hmac depends on the hmac algorithm being used.
+The size of the hmac depends on the hmac algorithm being used - configured by the `auth` directive.
 The hmac key is the same length as the hmac output, it is pre-shared between all clients and the server.

 ```
  h .---own SID---. hmac .--replay ID--. n ack .-peer SID?-. .-seq-.